 They checked in on me frequently, knowing how fragile I was.
 They cheered and applauded my successes, as I took my tentative steps to climb out of my own dark rabbit holes.
 I cannot write this blog without giving a special nod to my cousin, Shelley, who has survived the loss of not only her spouse but an adult child.
 She’s still standing and has one of the most realistically positive attitudes about life I’ve ever encountered.
 She’s an incredible blessing in my life and a real inspiration.

 I am grateful, beyond my ability to express, to each of those dear friends who reached back to pull me along.
 To those of you with fresh losses, I encourage you to reach up…to those who have walked a similar path.
+Read stories of widows who have gone before you.
 They will be your beacon of light and hope.

 To those of you who are beginning to feel better; to see life in Kodachrome color again, don’t forget to reach back yourselves.
 Like the “pay it forward” concept, it’s essential to pay your bill by “paying it back” to others yourself.
 It will cost you.
 It will bring back feelings and memories, no doubt.
 But it’s the right thing to do.

 If you need some refresher material, or you want to be of help but haven’t had an intimate loss yourself, you’ll find some splendid ideas in the Grief Diaries book, sold here, entitled “How to Help the Newly Bereaved”, written by top-notch experts, grievers themselves.
 It’s available here in my store and at The Grief Toolbox.
 See details here: